Quick overview

 When is an affidavit required?

-If the parents take it in turns to care for the child (for example, alternate care), they must provide an affidavit as a document that clearly identifies which parent will claim the tax credit and for which period.
+If the parents take turns in caring for the child (for example, alternate care), they must provide an affidavit as a document that clearly identifies which parent will claim the tax benefit and for which period.
 This affidavit must include:

 - The child’s name and date of birth.